Labiaplasty in London

 - Reduction in discomfort when wearing tight-fitting clothing or when undertaking sporting activities

 At Centre for Surgery, we understand that discussing the issue of enlarged labia can be both delicate and awkward.
-From your first phone call to one of our experienced patient care coordinators to your consultation with Dr Dimitriadi, our team will take your concerns seriously and will treat you with kindness, consideration and dignity as we do with all of our labiaplasty patients.
+From your initial phone call to one of our experienced patient care coordinators to your consultation at our Baker Street clinic, our team will take your concerns seriously and treat you with kindness, consideration, and dignity, just as we do with all our labiaplasty patients.

 Whether your procedure is performed under a local or general anaesthetic, it is mandatory to have a responsible adult escort take you home in a car or taxi.
 You must not travel home on public transport after labiaplasty surgery.